Everyone wishes they had a crystal ball.

 This technique is similar to the market survey approach, but instead of polling customers, you’re polling a panel of experts and gathering their opinions on a specific topic.
 The experts each express their opinion without knowing who the other experts are and or their responses.
 These opinions are then compiled into a forecast.

 Since there is an element of anonymity, a pattern of future events can be determined based on reducing the “crowd effect” in which the experts are all gathered in one room and agree with one another.

 On the other hand, there’s quantitative forecasting, which is used where there is accurate data available to predict future events.
 This is done by pulling patterns from data that allow for probable outcomes.

-While qualitative relies on experts and a human element, quantitative is strictly based on data, as well as statistical or mathematical models.
+While qualitative relies on experts and a human element, quantitative is strictly based on data, as well as statistical methods or mathematical models.

 In this method, the data of past performance of a product is used and analyzed to establish a trend or a rate of change.
 This type of data can include sales numbers and housing prices as a way to connect variables to establish a cause-and-effect relationship for the benefit of your business.